 Techgentia Software Technologies inspires young Kerala to work tirelessly to come out with new global products.
 “Our concerted efforts to promote and develop tier-II and III centers in the IT map of Kerala and the world are showing results,” says Mr. Sasi.
 “This recognition coincides with the 30th anniversary of the IT revolution in Kerala, starting with Technopark.
 Our aim is to make cost-effective and state-of-the-art IT infrastructure available for firms and professionals in not just metros but across the state.”

-Reminiscing about the competition, Techgentia Software Technologies CEO, Mr. Joy Sebastian says that “Grand Innovation Challenge looked “impossible” for us many a time.
+Reminiscing about the competition, Techgentia Software Technologies CEO, Mr. Joy Sebastian, says that “Grand Innovation Challenge looked “impossible” for us many times.
 Our core team of 15 members worked round-the-clock during the four-month challenge that began on April 12 with 1983 contestants across India.

-Experts note that the next-generation video conferencing app, VConsol can give Zoom and Google Meet a significant challenge in video-conferencing.
-Techgentia Software Technologies product and support team is busy chasing a high-demand in users since March owing to restrictions imposed following the outbreak of the COVID-19 pandemic.
+Experts note that the next-generation video conferencing app, VConsol, can give Zoom and Google Meet a significant challenge in video conferencing.
+Techgentia Software Technologies’ product and support team has been busy chasing a high demand in users since March due to restrictions imposed following the outbreak of the COVID-19 pandemic.

-On Thursday, Union Minister Shri Ravi Shankar Prasad, who holds the portfolios of Electronics and Information Technology and Communications, announced the results of the Grand Challenge conducted in three stages: ideation, prototype, and product.
+On Thursday, Union Minister Shri Ravi Shankar Prasad, who holds Electronics and Information Technology and Communications portfolios, announced the results of the Grand Challenge conducted in three stages: ideation, prototype, and product.